-Form-based code consultants have been retained.
+The City is in the midst of updating its zoning ordinance to a form-based code.
 A public engagement plan was developed, stakeholder meetings were held, and a character analysis and strategy report distributed.
 A draft of the form-based code districts was submitted in late spring and several public meetings were held in June.
 Since that time, multiple revised drafts have been reviewed by the Planning Division.
 The City Planner has also set up meetings with individual City Councilors to review the work product to date.
+Anticipated adoption of Phase 1 is spring 2020.